kojodoc/kojodoc.github.io/ikojo.md

   </span>
 </div>

 **i**Kojo is the **i**nternet/web based version of Kojo.
-It supports the following subset of the features of desktop Kojo:
+It supports the following subset of the features of desktop-Kojo:
-* Most of [turtle graphics](reference/turtle.html) (for an easy beginning).
+* [Turtle graphics](reference/turtle.html) (for an easy beginning).
-* Most of [Picture graphics for gaming](reference/gaming.html) (for easy sharing of games developed within desktop Kojo).
+* [Picture graphics](reference/gaming.html) (for easy sharing of games and simulations developed within desktop-Kojo).

-Information to get going with Kojo and iKojo is available at:
+Information for getting started with Kojo and iKojo is available at:
 * The [Kojo-Docs](http://docs.kogics.net) website
 * The [Kojo Ebooks](https://www.kogics.net/kojo-ebooks) page
 * The [Lund University (LTH) Kojo page](http://www.lth.se/programmera/installera) (**in Swedish**)

-Some especially relevant pages (from the Kojo-Docs website) are:
+Some useful learning-material pages (from the Kojo-Docs website) are:
 * [Turtle graphics - Core Ideas](https://docs.kogics.net/concepts/turtle-core-ideas.html)
 * [Turtle graphics - Reference](https://docs.kogics.net/reference/turtle.html)
 * [An introduction to Pictures](https://docs.kogics.net/tutorials/pictures-intro.html)